amaurydelille/CartPole-Q-Learning/README.md

 $ pip install numpy
 ```

-So the only imports will be these two libraries.
+So the only imports to run the code will be these two libraries.
 Now just run the code in your IDE.
+In the imports section you will find the ```matplotlib``` library, this one is unecessary, it's useful if you want to track the evolution of the score depending on the episodes.
+I wrote some comments next to lines that are using the library, don't hesitate to remove these lines.
 ## How it works

 #### Q-Learning